Revisiting Madigan and Mosurski: Collapsibility via Minimal Separators: Hierarchical log-linear model and Graph Representation

-\begin{remark} As in \cite{asmussen1983, madigan1990}, we let $L$ be a hierarchical log-linear model.
+\begin{remark} As in \cite{asmussen1983, madigan1990}, we let $\mathcal{L}$ be a hierarchical log-linear model.
 However, it is worth noting that the proposed algorithm is equally applicable to general multinomial and Gaussian graphical models.
-For mixed graphical models containing both discrete and continuous variables, our algorithm can also correctly identify the minimal collapsible sets by applying it to the constructed star graph \citep[see][for more details]{Frydenberg1990,wgh2011}. \end{remark}
+For mixed graphical models with discrete and continuous variables, our algorithm also identifies minimal collapsible sets by applying it to the constructed star graph \citep[see][for details]{Frydenberg1990,wgh2011}. \end{remark}